 Cittaviveka (Chithurst Buddhist Monastery) – The first Ajahn Chah forest monastery outside of Thailand.
 Founded by Ajahn Chah and Ajahn Sumedho, with communities of monks and nuns.
-Abbot: Ajahn Karuniko.
+Abbot: Ajahn Ahimsako.

 Aruna Ratanagiri (Harnham Buddhist Monastery) – A branch monastery in Northumberland, near the Scottish border.
 Abbot: Ajahn Munindo.

 Dhammapala Kloster – A branch in Switzerland.
 Main languages are German and English.
 Annual newsletters are also produced in French and Thai.
-Abbot: Ajahn Khemasiri.
+Abbot: Ajahn Abhinando.

-The Portuguese Vihara (Sumedharama) – An emerging branch monastery near Lisbon, Portugal.
+The Portuguese Vihara (Sumedharama) – A new branch monastery near Lisbon, Portugal.
 Abbot: Ajahn Vajiro

 Muttodaya Waldkloster – A loosely related forest monastery in Germany, with websites in German, English and Thai.
 Abbot: Ajahn Cattamalo.